damonallison/notes/coursera/big-data/05-graph-analytics-for-big-data/README.md

 ### The purpose of analytics

 * Discover patterns / insights / make predictions.
-* Determine "why" relationships exist.
+* Discover relationships between multiple data sources.
+* Build mathematical models for predicting behavior.
+* Explain why emergent phenomena exist and what their contributing factors are.

 ### Graphs and the V's of Big Data

+* Volume, Velocity, Variety,
+* Lesser known "V" : Valence.
-* Volume, Velocity, Variety, Valence.
-How do these impact graph analytics?
+* How do these impact graph analytics?

 * Volume
     * Graph size exceeds ram.

 * Velocity
     * As time goes on, the graph increases.
-Each FB interaction creates edges.
-Edges stream into facebook at massive velocity.
+    * Each FB interaction creates edges.
+    * Edges stream into facebook at massive velocity.

 * Variety
     * Higher variety, the more non-uniform and complex.
+    * Different data sources do not have the same nodes / edges.
+You must define the relationships between data sources.
     * The number of operations and infrences between nodes becomes more complex.

 * Valence